ci1xgk/Fellowship_Webpage/LISFLOOD8.0.md

-The rest of this page is devoted to instructing new users on how to download, install and run the code of LISFLOOD-FP 8.0, in particular to use the new hydrodynamic solvers, DG2/FV1.
+(TO_BE_REVISED) The rest of this page is devoted to instructing new users on how to download, install and run the code of LISFLOOD-FP 8.2, in particular to use the DG2/FV1 solvers.
 Guidance is provided on preprocessing DG2-related Digital Elevation Model (DEM) and initial condition files (with slope-coefficients), and on posprocessing the coarse DG2 output files to downscale them into a floodplain map at finer resolutions.
 The documented instructions are also covered in video tutorials and through realistic case studies.

 ***